 So, this weekend I gave myself a challenge – make something that involves knitting and these glow sticks.

 The week before I’d been making cat hats from the new book by Sara Thomas, Cats in Hats and there’s a cute heart hat that calls for knitting around a pipecleaner.
 Instead of using double-pointed needles, which the book calls for but I find too fiddly for knitting around an object, I broke out my little french knitting machine (aka “corker”).
 My mom taught me to “cork” – aka french knit – on an old wooden spool of thread that had four nails hammered in the top courtesy of my dad.
 Anyway, it’s the perfect device to knit around something like a pipecleaner or … a glow stick!

 So let’s make some glow stick bracelets!
 You can buy a kit from me via Etsy (not including the corker / french knitter), or here’s an itemized list of what you need to get started:

-- yarn – worsted weight or light worsted (DK), Vanna’s Choice works great.
+- yarn – worsted weight or light worsted (DK), this assortment is perfect.

 - glow sticks – these are the ones I used: Super Bright Glow Sticks

 - corker – this one by Clover would work fine: Clover Wonder Knitter